What Does A Compensator Do On A Pistol [Ammo Type Matters]

 • [Live & dry fire] real time diagnose like the pistol shooting errors chart with high precision

-• Tracks muzzle movement into graphs
+• Tracks muzzle flip movement into graphs

 • Track micro muzzle movements the shooter just can't